OSEL-DAM/HARAM_RST/README.md

 | XLSX | Each variable exported as a sheet in the workbook, SigCount and Inputs are converted to tables |
 | MAT | Exports a MATLAB data file containing the T, I, and delta as a table, SigCount being a logical array, and Inputs being a structure. |

 The exporting of data is not available if the model has not been run.
-It will also present an alert if `Export Data` has been clicked or  `Ctrl + S` has been pressed and the inputs have been changed before the model has been re run.
+It will also present an alert if `Export Data` has been clicked or  <kbd>Ctrl</kbd> + <kbd>S</kbd> has been pressed and the inputs have been changed before the model has been re run.

 ## References
 <!--- cSpell:disable -->